cannonkeys/ck-docs/docs/ripple-guide.md

 8. After installing the O-Rings, carefully re-insert the JST cable into PCB and place the plate in the bottom case of the board.
-Double check that each tab and Oring are fitting correctly and the O-rings are not pinched or bunched up.
+Double check that each tab and O-ring are fitting correctly and the O-rings are not pinched or bunched up.

 ## Preparing the Top Case for Mounting